-We established a Whistleblowing Policy in 2012 which has been revised this year to incorporate a few enhancement initiatives introduced by the amended Corporate Governance Code.
+We established a Whistleblowing Policy in 2012 which was revised in 2022.
 The main objective of the policy is to provide employees and external parties a reporting channel and procedures to report any serious misconduct or malpractice involving the Company and its employees even on an anonymous basis.
 Clear guidelines have been set out regarding the acceptance scope, violation behaviour, reporting channels, handling procedures and information confidentiality of whistle-blow incidents in accordance with related management regulations.